ganainy/appium-traverser/docs/gui-user-guide.md

   - Generate PDF reports for completed crawls
   - View analysis runs and target summaries

+- Allowed External Packages
+  - Manage external packages that the crawler can interact with outside the main target app
+  - Add, remove, edit, and clear packages with validation
+  - Packages are persisted in the configuration and shared between GUI and CLI

 ## Validation & Pre-crawl checks

 Before starting a crawl, the UI performs validation checks: